Engaging Presentations for the Gen Z Era

 • Clean and Modern Aesthetics: Gen Z appreciates clean lines and minimalist design.
 Opt for a modern aesthetic with clear layouts and uncluttered slides.

 • Consistent Branding: Maintain a consistent visual identity throughout your presentation.
-Use a limited color palette and a consistent font style to create a professional and cohesive look.
+Use a limited colour palette and a consistent font style to create a professional and cohesive look.

 • Mobile-Friendly Design: Consider that Gen Z is likely to view your presentation on a mobile device.
 Ensure your presentation software offers a mobile-friendly viewing experience and avoid using overly complex graphics or layouts.